waveform80/picamera/docs/recipes2.rst

 * No Exif information is embedded in JPEG images captured through the video-port.

 * Captures typically appear "granier" with this technique.
-The author is not aware of the exact technical reasons why this is so, but suspects that some part of the image processing pipeline that is present for still captures is not used when performing still captures through the video-port.
+Captures from the still port use a slower, more intensive denoise algorithm.

 All capture methods support the ``use_video_port`` option, but the methods differ in their ability to rapidly capture sequential frames.
 So, whilst